 Companies: AbbVie, Johnson & Johnson

-Used for: chronic lymphocytic leukemia, mantle cell lymphoma, marginal zone lymphoma, Waldenström's macroglobulinemia, chronic graft vs. host disease
+Diseases: Mantle cell lymphoma, chronic lymphocytic leukemia, Waldenstrom’s macroglobulinemia, marginal zone lymphoma, chronic graft vs. host disease